-You can ask to look at the in orn a ion h.to or your record.
+You can ask to look at the information held on your record.
 If you wish to do this, you should make a written request to the relevant landlord.
 We will respond within one calendar month.

 We will not keep your personal information longer than is needed.